mvp-2003/DealMate/README.md

 ### For New Developers

-Welcome to DealPal!
+Welcome to DealMate!
 For a complete development setup:

 1. **Environment Setup**
    - Copy `.env.example` to `.env`